After the Accident: the first 30-90 days

 We can complete Part 7 Accident Benefit forms and any necessary statutory declaration forms that may be required in situations where the other driver is unknown, unidentified, or uninsured;

 We can send (by registered mail) or hand deliver the required documentation to the nearest ICBC claims centre within the mandatory time limits;

 We can handle these aspects for you once you retain us to represent you.

 Collect and maintain all documents and physical evidence related to the accident, including:

 If you have questions or concerns, contact us at Bronson Jones & Company LLP.
-Our car accident lawyers in Vancouver and 12 additional offices are available to help 24 hours/day, 7 days/week.
+Our car accident lawyers at our 2 Vancouver offices and 11 additional offices are available to help 24 hours/day, 7 days/week.
 Call our toll-free number now at 1-855-852-5100.

 Be aware that you have an obligation to try to mitigate your damages by making sure that you follow the treatment advice of your doctors or treatment providers.
 It is not uncommon for ICBC to argue that your damages should be reduced because you did not follow recommended treatment.
 The argument goes that had you done so you would have recovered faster and more completely and therefore your damage award should be reduced for this "failure to mitigate."